SteveXCIV/scad-server/README.md

 # OpenSCAD HTTP API Server

-A RESTful HTTP API that provides headless access to core OpenSCAD functionality, specifically file export and summary generation capabilities.
+An HTTP API that provides access to core OpenSCAD functionality, specifically file export and summarization.
 The API accepts SCAD file content via JSON payloads and returns processed results.

+I decided to build this because I wanted more-or-less a "CI" server for generating OpenSCAD models on my home server.
+Hopefully others will find this useful as well.

 ## Features

-- **Export to Multiple Formats**: PNG, STL (binary/ASCII), SVG, and PDF
+- **Export to Multiple Formats**: PNG, STL (binary + ASCII), SVG, and PDF
-- **Summary Generation**: Get detailed information about SCAD models
+- **Summary Generation**: Get diagnostics about SCAD models
-- **Format-Specific Options**: Customize output with format-specific parameters
+- **Format-Specific Options**: Supports a subset of format-specific parameters from the OpenSCAD CLI
-- **OpenAPI/Swagger Documentation**: Interactive API documentation
+- **OpenAPI Documentation**: Interactive API docs
-- **Docker Support**: Easy deployment with Docker
-- **Comprehensive Tests**: Full test coverage for all components
+- **Docker/OCI Support**: Fits into existing homelabs already using k8s/compose/etc

 ## API Endpoints